 Henry Farny who was a scholar, and student of both Munich and Düsseldorf's school's of fine arts, nonetheless, can be seen, from his works of art to have assimilated the Düsseldorf techniques of a drab colored realism into his paintings.

 Henry Farny art continues to gain in popularity and the most serious public, as well as private Western Art collections, include at least one painting of his.
-As of recently one of his works of art, Southern Plains Indian Warrior was sold at the Bonhams art gallery for $400,000.
+Recently one of his works of art, Southern Plains Indian Warrior was sold at auction for US$400,000.